Community and School Garden Pollination Program

 Growing food in community and school gardens can provide more access to healthy, fresh fruits and vegetables.
-Our Community Garden Pollination Program encourages community and school garden organizers to raise awareness of solitary bees by installing bee houses and providing educational programming to their communities.
-Organizations and educational agencies receive specialized discounts on Crown Bees products (including bees), program updates, free access to high-quality educational materials to use in community and school gardens.
+Our Community Garden Pollination Program encourages organizers to raise awareness of solitary bees by installing bee houses and providing educational programming to their communities.
+Program members receive special discounts on Crown Bees products (including bees), program updates, free access to high-quality educational materials to use in community and school gardens.

 WHY INCLUDE SOLITARY BEES IN YOUR GARDEN

 Most people are unaware of solitary cavity-nesting bees, and this program is a beautiful way to introduce these super-pollinators to your community.
-By placing a solitary bee house in your garden, you'll pique interest, educate the public, and raise awareness of some of our most important pollinators.
+By placing a solitary bee house in your garden, you'll spark interest and educate the public about some of our most important pollinators.

 The spring mason bees and summer leafcutter bees that we offer are perfect for school and community gardens because: